Tamil television drama: Singapore and Malaysia

 The broadcast time for flagship dramas is 22:00 to 23:00, with episodes on Four consecutive nights: Mondays to Thursday, Friday, and weekends.
-Different dramas appear on each of the nationwide networks, Mediacorp Vasantham, Astro Vaanavil and Astro Vinmeen HD.
+Different dramas appear on each of the nationwide networks MediaCorp Vasantham, Astro Vaanavil, TV2 and Astro Vinmeen HD.

+Most Malaysian and Singapore produce a variety of Drama series including Comedy Romance, Thriller, Mystery, Teen and fantasy.
 Series are likely to have one to three season, with 1–80 episodes.
 Mini series may be longer, with 1 to 16 episodes, they also run for one to three season.

-Some popular contemporary dramas include: Vettai, Nijangal, Vettai: Pledged to Hunt, Sundharam Kudumpathinar, Annamalai, Ragasiyam, Vetri.
+Some popular contemporary dramas in Singapore include: Vettai, Nijangal, Vettai: Pledged to Hunt, Sundharam Kudumpathinar, Annamalai, Ragasiyam, Vetri.

+Some popular contemporary dramas in Malaysia include: Kalvanai Kandupidi, Manmadha Bullets, Avatharam, Zombie Kadhali, Pasanga series and Jeeyum Neeyum.

+Sri Lanka

+The broadcast time for flagship dramas is 19:00 to 21:00, with episodes on weekends nights.
+Different dramas appear on each of the nationwide networks Shakthi TV and Nethra TV.
+Sri Lankan Tamil channel Shakthi TV, Vasantham TV and Nethra TV channels aired syndicated television shows from Indian Tamil language, and has been well received.

+The first serial produced in Jaffna was Marmakkulal.
+It was premiered on 2017 aired on IBC Tamil.
+This Show was produced by IBC Tamil and director by Apayan Ganesh.
+It was first Tamil languages series from Sri Lanka aired more than 100 Episodes.

+Some popular contemporary Original dramas include: 7K, Chinnathirai, Gowthami.

 Contemporary series

 Series set in contemporary times usually run for one season, for 100–1000 episodes of 22 minutes.
 They are often centered on a family story, with love ties and relationships being in the focus.
 Characters are mostly idealised, with Tamil female protagonists described as the ideal women, and can focus on ethics and social issues in rural areas.
 The daily dramas are also usually set in contemporary times, describing a family conflict or family relationships, centered on Tamil women, who sacrifice themselves for family happiness.

-Some popular contemporary dramas include: Shakthi, Chiti, Anandham, Kalki, Kasalavu Nesam, Annamalai, Metti Oli, Thangam, Thirumathi Selvam, Deivamagal, Kolangal, Azhagi, Athipookal, Uyirmei, Sembaruthi, Gayathri, Mella Thiranthathu Kadhavu, Thendral, Kana Kaanum Kaalangal, Office, Madhurai, Marmadesam and Kadhalikka Neramillai.
+Some popular contemporary dramas include: Chiti, Anandham, Kalki, Kasalavu Nesam, Annamalai, Metti Oli, Thangam, Thirumathi Selvam, Deivamagal, Kolangal, Ethirneechal, Azhagi, Athipookal, Uyirmei, Sembaruthi, Yaaradi Nee Mohini, Mella Thiranthathu Kadhavu, Thendral, Kana Kaanum Kaalangal, Office, Madhurai, Marmadesam, Kadhalikka Neramillai, Nandini, Nayagi, Chinna Papa Periya Papa, Nadhaswaram, Sathya, Azhagiya Tamil Magal, Roja, Magarasi, Thalattu, Pandavar Illam, Abhiyum Naanum, Vanathai Pola, Kannana Kanne, Anbe Vaa, Thamizhum Saraswathiyum, Kaatrukkenna Veli, Thendral Vandhu Ennai Thodum, Pandian Stores, Amudhavum Annalakshmiyum, Sundari and Pudhu Pudhu Arthangal.